 Your shoulder joint can get damaged from the following conditions:

-Based on the type of joint damage you have, Dr. MacMillan recommends shoulder replacement options.
+Based on the type of joint damage you have, we recommend shoulder replacement options.

 Our orthopedic team will inform you what you need to do to prepare for surgery.
 We will ask you about your medical history in order to determine which medications to avoid or continue.
 You will also have the chance to ask any questions you may have about the surgery and recovery process.

 Shoulder replacement takes about three hours, including the time required for the effects of anesthesia to wear off.
-Dr. MacMillan utilizes MicroPort Orthopedic products in his joint replacement surgeries.
+We utilize MicroPort Orthopedic products in our joint replacement surgeries.

 You may be asked not to eat or drink for 6 to 12 hours before the procedure.
 Follow the instructions of our orthopedic team regarding medicines you can take prior to the procedure.